PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Two1.md

 Soon she had an idea: one thing was clear, another giant apple would solve the hunger problem.
 It was something.
 And then a moment of inspiration: a hidden treasure she had missed: the giant apple pips.

 Jumping to her feet, she hurried towards the core.
 It was almost as tall as her.
-She paced around, looking for a likely area.
-As quickly as she found a spot she squared her knuckles and punched a level blow, ripping through the seed chamber.
+She paced around, looking for a good place to start.
+As quickly as she found a likely spot, she squared her knuckles and punched a level blow, ripping through to the seed chamber.
 Gripping the breach, she tore it wider.

 Sticking her arm in, the pulp ran up her sleave.
 She felt a pip.
 Pushing further, as far as possible, she mapped the pip's orientation.
 With a concerted shunt, the pip shifted to a better grip and she eased it out.
 Feeling triumphant, she freed another two and fitted all three of the large pips into her pockets.